kubernetes/website/docs/user-guide/logging/stackdriver.md

 ### Exporting logs

-You can export logs to the [Google Cloud Storage](https://cloud.google.com/storage/) or to the [BigQuery](https://cloud.google.com/bigquery/) to run further analysis.
-Stackdriver logging offers the concept of sinks, where you can specify the destination of log entries.
+You can export logs to [Google Cloud Storage](https://cloud.google.com/storage/) or to [BigQuery](https://cloud.google.com/bigquery/) to run further analysis.
+Stackdriver Logging offers the concept of sinks, where you can specify the destination of log entries.
 More information is available on the Stackdriver [Exporting Logs page](https://cloud.google.com/logging/docs/export/configure_export_v2).